jpzk/superfood/README.md

 # superfood

-This is a collection of healthy food.
+This is a list of food which has potential health benefits.

 ## Fruits